olenderam/Stocks-Dashboard/README.md

 - In practice, the missing value concerns the gross price in WebSocket updates, not the net price.
 Therefore, gross values are derived from net values using the 23% VAT rate only when not present in the incoming update payload.
 - The table is sorted by number of shares in descending order to keep it consistent with the chart, which also visualizes share distribution.
 - For better chart readability, only the top companies are shown individually, while the remaining positions are aggregated into `Inne`.

+## Possible Improvements

+- Retry mechanism for initial data loading in case of temporary network issues
+- Improved error state handling in the UI (e.g. dedicated error views instead of only toast messages)
+- Pagination or virtual scrolling for larger datasets
+- Table enhancements such as sorting, filtering, and pinning important rows
+- End-to-end tests for key user flows
+- Persisting data locally (e.g. localStorage) for better UX on refresh

 ## AI Assistance